Average Weather in Watson Lake Canada

 The predominant average hourly wind direction in Watson Lake varies throughout the year.

 The wind is most often from the west for 5.5 months, from April 26 to October 9, with a peak percentage of 66% on July 22.
 The wind is most often from the east for 6.6 months, from October 9 to April 26, with a peak percentage of 39% on January 1.

 Best Time of Year to Visit

 To characterize how pleasant the weather is in Watson Lake throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Watson Lake for general outdoor tourist activities is from late June to early August, with a peak score in the third week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Watson Lake for general outdoor tourist activities is from late June to early August, with a peak score in the last week of July.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Watson Lake for hot-weather activities is from early July to early August, with a peak score in the last week of July.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.